MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/deploying-your-application.md

     If the client is present, proceed with your application installation.

-## Enabling Azure Rights Management Services with your application
+## Enabling Azure Information Protection / Rights Management Services with your application

 > [!NOTE]
-> If you have migrated to the new ADAL model for authentication, you don’t have to install SIA.
+> If you have migrated to the new ADAL model for authentication, you don’t have to install **SIA**.
 For more information, see [ADAL authentication for your RMS enabled application](adal-auth.md).
 > Also, you can **Certify your application for Windows 10** - By updating your application to use ADAL authentication rather than the Microsoft Online Sign-in Assistant, you and your customers will be able to:
 > Utilize multi-factor authentication
 > Install the RMS Client 2.1 without requiring administrative privileges to the machine

-In order for your end-user to take advantage of Information Protection services, you must deploy the *Online Services Sign-in Assistant (SIA)*.
+In order for your end-user to take advantage of Information Protection / Rights Management services, you must deploy the *Online Services Sign-in Assistant (SIA)*.
 As the application developer, you do not know whether the end-user will use Information Protection through RMS (on premises) or through Azure Information Protection.

 > [!IMPORTANT]